artman/Signals/README.md

 Or do the same thing with Signals:
 - Create a signal for the class that wants to provide an event
 - Subscribe to the signal as a listener from any instance you want

+To replace NSNotificationCenter with Singals, just create a Singleton with a number of public signals that anybody can subscribe to or fire.

 Contribute
 ----------